Business Customs

 Information on travel to and within Laos may be obtained from the consular information sheet on Laos available from the U.S. Department of State.

-It may be possible to extend your 30-day tourist visa up to an additional 60 days for a fee through the Department of Immigration in Vientiane.
-If you overstay your visa in Laos, you risk arrest and will be fined for each day of overstay when you depart the country.
-The fines are payable in U.S. dollars only and are never waived under any circumstances.
-You must settle all immigration fines before attempting to exit Laos.
-Fines are paid at the Department of Immigration, Foreigner Control Office in downtown Vientiane.
-You cannot settle fines and penalties at airports or border crossings.
+It may be possible to extend a 30-day tourist visa up to an additional 60 days for a fee through the Department of Immigration in Vientiane.
+Travelers who overstay their visas in Laos risk arrest and will be fined for each day of overstay when departing the country.
+The fines are payable in U.S. dollars only, are never waived under any circumstances, and must be settled before attempting to exit Laos.
+Fines are paid at the Department of Immigration Foreigner Control Office in downtown Vientiane.
+Fines and penalties cannot be paid at airports or border crossings.

 Business visas can only be arranged in advance; a company or individual “sponsor” must contact the Lao Ministry of Foreign Affairs (MFA) in Vientiane to request a visa and offer a “guarantee.”
 Once the Lao MFA approves the request, the approval will be sent to the Lao Embassy in Washington, DC, and business travelers may then apply for the business visa.
 This process usually takes one to three months.
 After arrival, individuals can generally extend business visas for one month.